Pigment Ink vs. Dye Ink: What Is the Best Ink for Card Making?

 What Is the Difference Between Pigment Ink and Dye Ink?

-If you’re new to stamping and card making, you’re probably confused about the difference between pigment-based inks and dye-based inks.
-What is the best ink for card making?
+If you’re new to stamping and cardmaking, you’re probably confused about the difference between pigment-based inks and dye-based inks.
+What is the best ink for cardmaking?
 Which one should you invest in?
-Get both!
+The answer will surprise you - get both!
 It’s hard to compare the two inks without highlighting some of their excellent features.
-As a card maker, you will be trying various techniques and need both types of ink to create beautiful and unique projects.
+Both inks offer a lot of benefits for different projects.
+As a cardmaker, crafter, or scrapbooker, you will be trying various techniques and need both types of ink to create beautiful and unique crafts.

 The most notable difference when talking about pigment ink vs. dye ink, other than the formula, is that while the latter ‘dyes’ the surface, the former sits on top of it.